tydaeus/notes/windows/powershell/getting_started.md

 ### Using a PowerShell Session
 Use `Enter-PSSession -ComputerName "HOSTNAME"` to start a PowerShell session on HOSTNAME.
 You now have a command-prompt that can be used to run PowerShell commands.

+Use `Exit-PSSession` to exit the PSSession when done.

 ### Using `Invoke-Command`
 Use `Invoke-Command` to run a specified command on one or more target hosts. `Invoke-Command -ComputerName HOST1,HOST2 -ScriptBlock {Cmdlet-Name -Param1 Arg1}`.
 Use the `PSComputerName` property to differentiate between outputs for the different hosts.